SkyWalker541/PT-SkyWalker541/README.md

 # PT SkyWalker541

-## Please note, that the Pro version of the GLSL shader is not ready for release, and will be coming at a later date.
+## Please note, the Pro version of the GLSL shader is not ready for release, and will be coming at a later date.
 The slang version is available now.

 ### Pixel Transparency Shader for GB · GBC · GBA Emulation